MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 ## Key points about scoring profiles

 + You can use scoring profiles for keyword search, vector search, and hybrid search.
-However, in vector search, scoring profiles apply to nonvector fields in the index.
-Make sure your index has text or numeric fields that can be used in a scoring profile.
+However, iscoring profiles only apply to nonvector fields in the index, so make sure your index has text or numeric fields that can be used in a scoring profile.
+Support for vector and hybrid search is available in 2024-05-01-preview and 2024-07-01 REST APIs and in Azure SDK packages that target those releases.

 + You can create multiple profiles and then modify query logic to choose which one is used.